 Ad hoc studies via the recently established Fellowship Group under the leadership of Carol Gilmore (see Fellowship Group).

-Annual Lent Bible Studies of five weeks at St Michael’s Church, which traditionally starts shortly after Ash Wednesday and is run by Reverend Rickey Simpson-Gray.
+Annual Lent Bible Studies of five weeks at St Michael’s Church, which traditionally starts shortly after Ash Wednesday.
 These lessons follow the resourceful and excellent “Come and See” series of the Diocese of Oxford for Parish churches.
 Each lesson provides an insight into modern level with relevant discussions followed by use of the Contemplative Kit of meditative tools.
 Studies are also supported by SMS texts to your personal mobile phone (by registering online via Diocesan website) for 40 daily reflections, videos and online interviews about people’s faith journeys.

 Parish of the Claydons